YangBarry/fraud-detection/README.md

 The dataset is availabal on Google Drive through the following link: <https://drive.google.com/drive/folders/1WOo7QX8BZGE5E2EsvDSByXuzeMrwrIfP?usp=sharing>

-In general, the dataset is highly unbalanced, with less than 5% of loans being fraud.
+Overall, the dataset is highly unbalanced, with less than 5% of loans being fraud.
 I will describe each dataset here in this section.

 Original Dataset